zukudm/_starknet_node/README.md

 About 100 GB Disk free space

+## Prepare your Linux server to run Ansible playbooks

+It is necessary to do it only once.
+If you did it before, skip the docker and Ansible installation

-## Install docker stuff to prepare enviroment
+### Install docker stuff to prepare environment

 Install from [here](https://github.com/zukudm/tools)